GA-CyberWorkforceAcademy/Openstack/README.md

-# better-openstack
-Getting Better with Orchestration
+# Georgia Cyber Range Openstack Quick Start

-This repository contains examples used in my BSides Augusta 2019 presentation as well as a brief tutorial for getting started with accessing an OpenStack environment via the Horizon dashboard.
+This repository contains information about logging in and accessing an OpenStack environment via the Horizon dashboard.